MeredithLevsen/PDF_KeywordSearch/README.md

 #### Script Details:
 - **Input**: a folder containing all pdfs of the journal articles that you'd like to search
 - **Output**: csv files with rows for each of the pdfs and a column for which keywords they contain (one csv file for rejected files, one for accepted ones, and one for pdfs that threw errors).

+## What I would have done differently if I were working on this project today:
+This was my best attempt to automatize this manual process at the time.
+However, I was still learning the basics of R coding at the time.
+I learned a lot in a short amount of time while working on this project.
+Nonetheless, I still would have done a few things differently if I were completing the same project again today:
+1. *Better coding practices*: I would have broken this script up into multiple parts and defined functions.
+2. *Validation*: To validate this method of selecting articles, I would have manually determined which articles contained both BMI and insomnia measures out of a subset of articles.
+I would have compared the hand-labeled subset to the PDF search script, and looked at the confusion matrix (and precision, recall, and F1 score) to see how this script compared to the manual method.
+3. *More advanced NLP techniques*: I also would have considered other approaches, such as TF-IDF, instead of just a basic keyword search.
+However, at the time that I wrote these scripts, I was unaware that such methods existed.